PeterSHL/SurfaceBook-AutoHotkey/README.md

 ##Future Updates
 * Four Finger Tap = Max and Min active window depending on its state.
 * Four Finger Left Swipe = Snap active window to the left.
 * Four Finger Right Swipe = Snap active window to the right.
-* Different mouse setting profile for touchpad and mouse.